 Oil & Gas Market Trends

-- North American rig count was down 2.9% as of March 29, 2019, over the same period last year
+- The North American rig count remained down slightly as of April 23, 2021 over the same date in 2020; however, current counts represent a significant improvement over historic lows seen last year

 Gordon Brothers by the numbers

 Industry Rebounding After Crash: On April 19, 2021, the West